-We’ve selected these apps based on their user ratings, frequent updates, and overall impact in making a valuable contribution to the lives of people in the MS community.
-If you’d like to suggest an app for this list, email us at email@example.com.
+We’ve selected these apps based on their quality, user reviews, and overall reliability as a source of support for people living with multiple sclerosis.
+If you want to nominate an app for this list, email us at email@example.com.

 Multiple sclerosis (MS) causes the immune system to attack the protective cover shielding the brain and spinal nerves.
 When that cover is worn away, the nerves can be damaged and are no longer able to send signals through the body.
 This can cause widespread pain and difficulty moving or speaking.